bartbutenaers/node-red-contrib-ui-svg/README.md

 Most of the SVG information can be manipulated by sending input messages to this node.

 ### Some general msg guidelines:
-+ To define on which SVG element(s) the control message needs to be applied, the element needs to be identified via a [CSS selector](https://www.w3schools.com/cssref/css_selectors.asp).
++ In most messages, you need to specify on which SVG element(s) the control message needs to be applied.
+To specify a single element, the `elementId` field can be specified.
+However it is also possible to specify one or more elements via a [CSS selector](https://www.w3schools.com/cssref/css_selectors.asp).
 This is a very powerful query mechanism that allows you to apply the control message to multiple SVG elements at once!
 For example set all texts with class 'titleText' to value 'my title':
    ```
    "payload": {
         "command": "update_text",